tristaanjodsalz/software-modem/README.md

 2. **OFDM**
    1. **Modulator**
       Here lives the main code to modulate QAM Symbols (or just any Coordinates on the Complex Plane) to a number of samples in the time domain.
+   2. **Demodulator**
+      Here lives the code to demodulate samples from the time domain to QAM Symbols.

 ## Example